June 5, 2024, Logan, Utah,

 In addition to her work in the Space Dynamics Laboratory, Tracy was named Miss Engineering for the USU Engineering College due to her outreach efforts.

 In April 2023, as Miss Engineering and representing USU's College of Engineering, Tracy was crowned Miss USU 2023, a pageant organized by the USU Student Alumni Association.
-Its an initiative to create a more inclusive environment for women and underrepresented groups in STEM and higher education and recognize achievement in STEM.
+Its an initiative designed to create a more inclusive environment for women and underrepresented groups in STEM and higher education and recognize achievement in STEM.
 Thirteen contestants were considered.

 Tracy continues to provide STEM outreach to underrepresented communities in her new role.
 Her goal is to encourage people of different genders, ethnicities, races, and perspectives to have their voices heard in the STEM industry.